-The Group's disclosure in respect of the accounting policies on property, plant and equipment is included in Note 4 to the consolidated financial statements, and property, plant and equipment disclosure for 2022 is included in Note 8 to the consolidated financial statements.
+The Group's disclosure in respect of the accounting policies on property, plant and equipment is included in Note 4 to the consolidated financial statements, property, plant and equipment disclosure for 2023 is included in Note 8 to the consolidated financial statements.

-we compared input data used by the managements' specialists with internal sources of data and available industry data;

-we analyzed the underlying assumptions by inspecting historical data, available market data and other evidence provided by management;

-we evaluated assessment performed by management and the assumptions applied therein, including revenue assumptions, with reference to the actual revenue levels achieved in the current year and future operating plans;

-we compared the amount of revaluation results recognized in the financial statements with the calculations prepared by the managements' internal specialists;

-we tested journal entries related to recognition of revaluation movements and allocation between Profit and Loss and Other comprehensive income;

-we assessed the adequacy of the related disclosures in the consolidated financial statements related to fair value measurement of the property, plant and equipment.
+- assumptions made by the appraiser and management; - we compared input data used by the external appraiser with internal sources of data and available industry data: - we analyzed the underlying assumptions by inspecting historical data, available market data and other evidence provided by management; - we evaluated assessment performed by management and the assumptions applied therein, including revenue assumptions, with reference to the actual revenue levels achieved in the current year and future operating plans; - we compared the amount revaluation results recognized in the financial statements with the valuation report; - we tested journal entries related to recognition of revaluation movements and allocation between profit and loss and other comprehensive income; - we assessed the adequacy of the related disclosures in the consolidated financial statements related to fair value measurement of the property, plant and equipment.